k8s-tamias/gitlab-k8s-integrator/README.md

         2. Delete RoleBindings for Members which are no longer present in the Gitlab Entity
         3. Adjust RoleBindings for Members whose Role has changed
     3. Create ceph-secret-user in the namespace, if ENV CEPH_USER_KEY has been set
+    4. (**Only for Projects**):
+        1. For every project create a ServiceAccount and bind it to the role corresponding to the Master role in Gitlab.
+        2. Use the token associated with the ServiceAccount and setup the Kubernetes Integration Feature in Gitlab for the given project

 #### Prevent namespace from being synced
 If you don't want a specific namespace to be synced with gitlab, just add a 'gitlab-ignored' label with an arbitrary value to